 José Alcamí, leader of the research, said that the discovery may even help those suffering from this rare muscular dystrophy because if scientists can understand the mechanism of the mutant albumin, they can modify it and cure the patients.

-Gabriella said that when she met some members of the Spanish-Italian family, she learned that they not only have the same symptoms, but they also think about their rare disease likewise.
+The Hungarian mother said that when she met some members of the Spanish-Italian family, she learned that they not only have the same symptoms, but they also think about their rare disease likewise.
 This gave strength to her, and she is optimistic about the future because research already started, and she hopes that finally, scientists can offer them a cure.

 We wrote HERE about the fact that there are about 2,000-2,200 people in Hungary who have tested HIV positive, while an estimated 3,000-4,000 could be infected but unaware of their state.
 If you want to read about a Hungarian surgeon who hid his HIV in Britain and therefore, 400 patients had to be tested, click HERE.